milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 We use the information we collect to customize our services for you, including providing recommendations, personalized content, and customized search results.
 For example, Security Checkup provides security tips adapted to how you use Google products.
 And Google Play uses information like apps you’ve already installed and videos you’ve watched on YouTube to suggest new apps you might like.

 Depending on your settings, we may also show you personalized ads based on your interests.
 For example, if you search for “mountain bikes,” you may see an ad for sports equipment when you’re browsing a site that shows ads served by Google.
-You can control what information we use to show you ads by visiting your ad settings.
+You can control what information we use to show you ads by visiting your ad settings in My Ad Center.

 We don’t show you personalized ads based on sensitive categories, such as race, religion, sexual orientation, or health.
 We don’t show you personalized ads based on your content from Drive, Gmail, or Photos.
 We don’t share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
 For example, if you see an ad for a nearby flower shop and select the “tap to call” button, we’ll connect your call and may share your phone number with the flower shop.

-Go to Ad Settings
+Go to My Ad Center

 Measure performance